erichVK5/gnuUnifont2things/README.md

 Already done:

-	- unicode and plain text conversion
+	- unicode and plain text conversion using the gnu Unifont bdf file, which includes Chinese, Korean and Japanese glyphs.
 	- gaussian shaping of the start and stop of tones to minimise splatter
+	- no memory leaks on testing with valgrind

 TODO:

+	- more command line options for tone spacing, duration, verbosity, tone shaping
 	- more efficient use of memory
-	- optimisation of the audio generation routine
+	- optimisation of the audio generation routine and glyph map code
 	- interactive CLI with audio out, maybe for pulseAudio
 	- audio generation code for other orientations of the glyphs, i.e. left rotated, etc...

 Licence information:

-gnu Unifont: see http://unifoundry.com/ see also http://unifoundry.com/pub/unifont-8.0.01/unifont-8.0.01.bmp for the complete glyph table
+gnu Unifont: see http://unifoundry.com/

+see also http://unifoundry.com/pub/unifont-8.0.01/unifont-8.0.01.bmp for the complete glyph table

-bitmap2waterfall.cc v1.0
+bitmap2waterfall.cc v1.0,
-main.cc v1.0
+main.cc v1.0,
 comprising gnuUnifont2things

 Copyright (C) 2016 Erich S. Heinzle, a1039181@gmail.com